whispir/api/source/includes/_callbacks.md

 There are two options for the location of this Authorization Token:

-#### HTTP Header
+#### 1. HTTP Header

 Using an HTTP Header for authorisation is the preferred approach.
-This method will use a custom HTTP Header **X-Whispir-Callback-Key**.
+This method will use a custom HTTP Header *X-Whispir-Callback-Key*.

 This can be added to the callback by specifying the code block: